-UK GDPR and DPA18 are more stringent about when we can use personal data, what we need to tell individuals about what we hold, how we use personal data and how quickly we need to respond in the event of a personal data breach.
+The core principles remain, however GDPR and DPA18 are more stringent about when we can use personal data, what we need to tell individuals about what we hold, how we use personal data and how quickly we need to respond in the event of a personal data breach.

-The UK GDPR/DPA18 also requires us to demonstrate how we comply with the Regulation and introduces stricter fines for non-compliance - up to 4% of an organisation's total annual worldwide turnover in the preceding financial year or £17.5 million, whichever is greater.
+The GDPR/DPA18 also requires us to demonstrate how we comply with the Regulation and introduces stricter fines for non-compliance - up to 4% of an organisation's total income or 20 million euros, whichever is greater.

-Principles of UK GDPR/DPA18
+Principles of GDPR/DPA18